Last Updated: January 1, 2026

 - Employees of tribal entities

-Tucson’s minimum wage for tipped employees in 2025 is $12.00 per hour with a tip credit of $3.00.
+The Tucson minimum wage for tipped employees in 2026 is $12.45 per hour with a tip credit of $3.00.
 An employee’s combined tips and cash wages must be greater than or equal to the city's minimum wage rate.

 Tucson Minimum Wage - Historical Rates Table